django/deps/draft/XXXX-dissolve-core.rst

 The full details follow below, but a short description is:

-* Anyone who joins the django-developers mailing list is a member of the Framework team, and can take part in discussion, decision-making and elections.
+* Membership in the Framework team is generally open to the public (with the primary exception of individuals ineligible due to actions of the Code of Conduct committee of the Dajgno Software Foundation, or removal by the Technical Board), and members can take part in discussion and decision-making, and vote in elections of the Framework team.

-* A new role, Merger, exists and will consist of being responsible for merging pull requests.
+* A new role, Merger, will consist of being responsible for merging pull requests.

-* A second new role, Releaser, exists and will consist of being responsible for issuing new packaged releases of Django.
+* A second new role, Releaser, will consist of being responsible for issuing new packaged releases of Django.

-* Decision-making will occur on the django-developers mailing list, with participation open to anyone.
+* Technical decision-making will occur on the django-developers mailing list, with participation open to any member of the Framework team.
 Decisions will be made by voting, with Mergers keeping track of votes to determine if a consensus exists toward a particular decision.

 * A Technical Board, elected by the Framework team, will exist as a tie-breaker and to provide oversight of the Mergers.